Azure/azure-search-vector-samples/README.md

 When you're ready to extend the quickstart or adapt the collection to you data, you'll need to:

 - Create vector representations for specific fields.
 Choose fields that have semantic value, such as descriptions or summaries.
-You can useany of the demos currently available in .NET, Python, and JavaScript to generate embeddings.
+You can use any of the demos currently available in .NET, Python, and JavaScript to generate embeddings.
 To use the demos as-is, you'll need [Azure OpenAI](https://aka.ms/oai/access) in your subscription.

 - Create, load, and query your custom index.
 Use the **2023-07-01-Preview** REST API for these operations.
 We recommend Postman or a similar tool for proof-of-concept testing.